IfrahIdrees/DGR-POMDP/newEngine/Algorithm Implementation.md

 ##July 26##

- - implement belief state update
+ - implement belief state update (changed....see July 28)
 	 - when updating, only update those states that occurs in the effect list of the pending sets.
 Other's remain the same
 	 - finished
  - change **explaSet** to a class.